josh146/josh146.github.io/content/posts/food-authenticity.md

 cuisine, and you often see the exact opposite phenomenon.
-A content creator will be widely celebrated for an authentic [Hainanese chicken rice recipe](/recipes/hainanese-chicken-rice/) that, while undeniably delicious looking on camera, fundamentally ignores the key regional flavors that make the Singaporean dish what it actually is[ref]As someone born and raised in Singapore, to me Hainanese chicken rice will always be a Singaporean dish.
-Sorry, Malaysians.[/ref].
+A content creator will be widely celebrated for an authentic [Hainanese chicken rice recipe](/recipes/hainanese-chicken-rice/) that, while undeniably delicious looking on camera, fundamentally ignores the key regional flavors that make the Singaporean dish what it actually is[ref]As someone born and raised in Singapore, I fall on the 'Hainanese chicken rice is a Singaporean dish' side of the chicken rice debate --- sorry, Malaysia.
+One day I will aim to try various Malaysian variations, such as chicken rice balls![/ref].
 We demand absolute historical fidelity from a bowl of Italian pasta, yet happily accept an aesthetic homogenization of Asian food.

 Why are we shouting about authenticity without pausing to consider a dish's history, its cultural